Adulting 101: The Ultimate Playbook for Thriving in Your 20s and 30s

 What do I value most right now?

-Does my lifestyle match that?
+Does my current lifestyle reflect that?

 10. Build a Life You Do Not Need an Escape From